-Our process brings together the university’s multi-disciplinary water network to focus on co-producing new knowledge about water with end-users.
+Our process brings together the university’s multi-disciplinary water network to focus on co-producing new knowledge about water with partners from BIPOC communities in Michigan.

 By joining the Water@Michigan Collaborative, U-M faculty, researchers, and students gain access to the following resources:

 New community connections